-- Not a new thing for some parts of the world! - Hot spells becoming more frequent in other areas: - Heatwaves in Europe 2003, 2006 - Increase in frequency of forest fires in parts of Europe, Canada and Australia
+- Not a new thing for some parts of the world! - Hot spells becoming more frequent in other areas: central Europe, Northern USA,... - Heatwaves in Europe 2003, 2006 - Increase in frequency of forest fires in parts of Europe, Canada and Australia